J.D. Davis Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.76).
+- The Rockies' 5.76 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies allow the most home runs in baseball (132 total, 1.5 per game).
+- The Rockies surrender the most home runs in baseball (134 total, 1.5 per game).

-- Seabold makes the start for the Rockies, his 12th of the season.
-He is 1-5 with a 6.61 ERA and 50 strikeouts in 66 2/3 innings pitched.
+- Freeland (4-9) gets the starting nod for the Rockies in his 19th start of the season.
+He's put together a 4.93 ERA in 96 2/3 innings pitched, with 63 strikeouts.

-- In his last time out on Sunday against the Detroit Tigers, the righty threw five innings, giving up eight earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the Houston Astros, the lefty tossed 6 1/3 innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.